20 Types of Caterpillars in Texas

 They grow to be about 2 inches long and are active during the day.
 This type of caterpillar can often be found on tomato plants, raspberry bushes, and other vegetation types.

-When it comes time for pupation, these caterpillars will climb to the top of trees or other objects before shedding their skin and spinning themselves into a cocoon.
+When it comes time for pupation, these caterpillars climb to the top of trees or other objects before shedding their skin and spinning themselves into a cocoon.

 The Woolly Bear is harmless but may become an annoyance if it makes contact with your skin because of its hairiness